 Every year, we plant a lot of different vegetables in our 1000 square foot garden.
 The other 1000 square feet belongs to our chickens until we trade them at the end of the season.
 This arrangement benefits us and our ladies and produces twice as much fresh food as our garden did before the chickens started helping us.
 Homestead Harmony; how it all works together is a declaration of all that we have learned about how Cam’s woodworking, the chickens, the gardens, and the dogs all work together to build a better life for all those we love and care for.

 At Montana Bowl of Cherries, we believe that family caregivers also care for animals.
 In turn our animals care for us.

 Libby (Lady Liberty because her birthday is on the Fourth of July) is our Golden Retriever.
 Our new puppy is Donnie (Lord Donatello) who will be our youngest daughter’s psychiatric service dog.
 Princess Poppy is a very small, insane, whirlwind of a calico cat who is in charge of the house.

 We also have lots of chickens.
 Our chicken coop can hold 40.
 The chickens are pretty vital to our gardening adventures but we also love the eggs.
 We have a variety of breeds because it is fun and the variety changes whenever we get new chicks.

 At Montana Bowl of Cherries, our hope is that as we share our issues and solutions in our life, we will inspire you to search for the solutions in yours.

 As we share our gratitude and frustration, disappointment and excitement with you, we hope that you will share your life’s ups and downs with us.
-We are firm believers in “nobody’s perfect” and “we’re all in this together”.
+We are firm believers in “nobody’s perfect” and “we all rise together”.
 People all share similar problems in different circumstances.
 We would love to hear your solutions too.
-Glad you stopped for a visit, we’d love it if you subscribed and stayed longer.
+Glad you stopped by for a visit.
+Before you go, grab your digital copy of Your Best Garden Ever!